WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 The following are the necessary steps to ensure that the directives are correctly processed by the Server Directive Processing of the Interactivity API during the server-side rendering of WordPress.

--   **1. You mark the block as interactive**
+-   **1. Mark the block as interactive**

-    First, to enable the server processing of the block's directives, you need to add `supports.interactivity` to the `block.json`:
+    First, to enable the server processing of the interactive block's directives, you must add `supports.interactivity` to the `block.json`:

     ```json
     {